atomist/org-visualizer/README.md

 # @atomist/org-visualizer

-Visualize aspects of your organization.
-See [Rod Johnson's blog](https://blog.atomist.com/this-will-surprise-you/) for discussion of the motivation.

-This app digs through your code and shows you how your projects differ in their language versions, library versions, docker open ports, etc.
+A tool for visualizing technology usage and drift across an organization.

+The cloud native era has led to an explosion of repositories, which we lack tools for understanding and managing at scale.
+See Rod Johnson's blog [This Will Surprise You](https://blog.atomist.com/this-will-surprise-you/) for further discussion.

+An Atomist **aspect** captures a concern in your project, in anything available from git: repository content (code and configuration) and git data such as branch counts and committer activity.
+Aspects support the following use cases:

+1. *Visualization* (all aspects): See usage and drift across your organization.
+2. *Convergence* (some aspects): Help drive code changes to achieve consistency on an "ideal" state of an aspect, such as a particularly version of a library.
+3. *Reaction to change* (some aspects): React to changes in aspect usage within a project: for example, to a library upgrade, removing the Spring Boot Security starter or exposing an additional port in a Docker container.

+This project focuses on the visualization use case.

-Extensible, with out of the box support for investigating the following aspects of your project:
+Analysis is extensible using the Atomist `Project` API.
+There is out of the box support for investigating the following aspects of your project:

-- TypeScript
+- TypeScript level
-- Spring Boot (with Maven)
+- Spring Boot version and starters (with Maven)
-- Docker
+- Docker base images, Dockerfile path and exposed ports
+- Java build tool (Maven, Gradle)
-- Library versions (npm, maven, python)
+- Library versions (npm, Maven, Python)
 - Inclusion of a code of conduct
+- Common CI tools
+- git activity and branch count

-An example visualization, showing Docker images:
+An example visualization, showing Docker images used across two GitHub organizations:

 ![Docker image visualization](images/dockerImageSunburst.png "Docker image skew")

 ## Running

-To visualize your org, you can:
+To visualize your org:

 1. Clone and build this project
+2. Set up the required PostreSQL database
 2. Run analysis on your repositories
-3. Run the org_visualizer and hit its web interface.
+3. Run the `org-visualizer` and hit its web interface.
 4. If you have more ideas, add code to study more aspects of your projects

 ### Building